SirGoodenough/HA_Blueprints/Scripts/tts_All_Message_Script_Blueprint.md

-📣 This is a script that can use any of 11 integrated TTS Platforms Plus Piper via Whisper Integration in Home Assistant to send a message to a media player.
+📣 This is a script that can use any of 11 integrated TTS Platforms Plus Piper via Wyoming Integration in Home Assistant to send a message to a media player.
 Some will require Google Type Speakers, some will require Non-Google type speakers.
 This BP can now be called on-the-fly and change the message & media_player when called.

 ## 📑 Changelog